craftcms/docs/docs/3.x/graphql.md

 ### The `parseRefs` directive
-Parse the element references on the field.
+Parses the element references on the field.

 <!-- END DIRECTIVES -->